menemshasolomon/election-blog/content/post/2024-11-13-10-prediction-evaluation/index.markdown

 ## My 2024 Prediction Model

 My prediction model utilized an elastic-net regularized regression of four key predictor variables: the interaction effect between Q2 GDP growth and incumbency, the latest FiveThirtyEight weighted poll averages, two-party voteshare lagged one cycle, and two-party vote share lagged two cycles.
-In choosing these variables I hoped to build a relatively simple model which could apply to an election as unusual as this once.
+In choosing these variables I hoped to build a relatively simple model which could apply to an election as unusual as this one.
 For a full explanation of each variable as well as my justification for its inclusion, refer to my week nine blog post [linked here](https://menemshasolomon.github.io/election-blog/post/2024-11-01-9-final-prediction-assignment/).

 I utilized an elastic-net regularized regression to control for multicollinearity and overfitting while maintaining my model's simplicity, transparency, and generalizability.
 Once again, my [week nine](https://menemshasolomon.github.io/election-blog/post/2024-11-01-9-final-prediction-assignment/) blog post provides a more in-depth explaination for my choice of model.